Kel O’Rourke can see his fingerprints everywhere he looks from his commentary box at the Canberra Greyhound Racing Club.

 “Further than that, the facts that were alleged facts that came out in the McHugh Report… they’ve got more bullet holes in them than a Bonnie and Clyde getaway car,” O’Rourke said.

 “I’m sure if they do eventually have their day in court, they’ll rip that to shreds.”

-According to Canberra Greyhound Racing Club member Shayne Hannaford, the numbers simply don’t stack up.
+Canberra Greyhound Racing Club member Shayne Hannaford has grown up around the industry and says the numbers simply don’t stack up.

 “We always rehome every dog that comes through our kennels unless they’re sold interstate or transferred to other trainers,” Hannaford said.

 “You can identify early that those dogs are going to make good pets, and we always just make sure when they’re coming through that they’re treated like pets.”

 According to club spokesperson Kel Watt, recent reforms mean that greyhounds will be monitored “from cradle to grave” – regardless of whether they race or not.
 That was not the case 16 to 17 months ago, where a lack of regulations meant a lack of records were kept.